tingraldi/SwiftScripting/README.md

 # NOTE

 SwiftScripting is known to be broken on macOS 13 or later.
-A solution is being pursued.

 # SwiftScripting